 The principal function of the Compensation Committee is, among other things, to make recommendations to the Board of Directors with respect to matters regarding the approval of employment agreements, management and consultant hiring and executive compensation.
 The Compensation Committee is also responsible for administering our GameStop Corp.
-2011 Incentive Plan (the "2011 Incentive Plan"), our Fourth Amended and Restated 2001 Incentive Plan (the "2001 Incentive Plan"), our Fourth Amended and Restated 2001 Incentive Plan (the "2001 Incentive Plan").
+2011 Incentive Plan (the "2011 Incentive Plan"), our Fourth Amended and Restated 2001 Incentive Plan (the "2001 Incentive Plan"), and our Second Amended and Restated GameStop Corp.
+Supplemental Compensation Plan (the "Supplemental Compensation Plan").
 The current members of the Compensation Committee are Gerald R. Szczepanski (Chair), Shane S. Kim and Thomas N. Kelly Jr., all of whom meet the independence standards of the NYSE.
-The Board of Directors has adopted a written charter setting out the functions of the Compensation Committee at http://investor.gamestop.com and is available in print to any stockholder who requests it in writing to the Company's Secretary, GameStop Corp., 625 Westport Parkway, Grapevine, Texas 76051.
+The Board of Directors has adopted a written charter setting out the functions of the Compensation Committee, a copy of which is available on the Company's website at http://investor.gamestop.com and is available in print to any stockholder who requests it in writing to the Company's Secretary, GameStop Corp., 625 Westport Parkway, Grapevine, Texas 76051.
 The Compensation Committee met seven times during fiscal 2012.